The current IAGA Statutes were adopted at the Joint IAPSO-IAMAS-IAGA Assembly in Cape Town, South Africa in 2017.

 (a) co-ordination of appropriate scientific research;

-(b) organisation of scientific meetings;
+(b) organisation of scientific meetings and business meetings on the matter

 (c) promotion of the exchange of information and data; and